-We checked medicines stored in the treatment rooms and medicine refrigerators and found they were stored securely and were only accessible to authorised staff.
+We checked medicines stored in the treatment rooms and medicine refrigerators and found they were stored securely and in date and were only accessible to authorised staff.
 There was a clear policy for ensuring medicines were kept at the required temperatures.
 This was being followed by the practice staff, and the action to take in the event of a potential failure was described.
+Medication reviews were undertaken twice a year which were prompted by the IT system.
+To date 94% of patients had medication reviews, 96% of these patients were on four or more separate medications.